elba-security/elba-security/docs/recipes/instance-install-form.md

 }
 ```

-## Server action
+## Server install action

-The install server action is invoked whenever the install form is submitted.
-This function is directly handling input validation and response (noted `state` here) creation.
-The business part, like granting a token and saving the organisation in database, should be handled in a dedicated service function (named `registerOrganisation`).
+The install server action is invoked when the install form is submitted.
+This function handles the validation of the input and response (noted `state` here) creation.
+The business part, such as granting a token and saving the organisation in database, should be handled in a dedicated service function named `registerOrganisation`.

-This server action function returns a redirectUrl in case the installation has been attempted or the provided `organisationId` & `region` by elba are invalid or missing.
+This server action returns a redirectUrl in case the installation has been attempted or the provided `organisationId` & `region` by elba are invalid or missing.

-If the form fields has invalid values, the function will returns all the errors related to thoses fields so the client is able to display them.
+If the form fields have invalid values, the function will return all the errors related to those fields so the client is able to display them.

 ```ts
 // /app/install/actions.ts